2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 ## Significance

-The God-ordained way is a recovery of the proper way to practice the New Testament priesthood.
-In comparison to the typical goal of gospel preaching, that is to save sinners, that is only the first step in the God-ordained way, which has the view to perfect the believers.
+The God-ordained way is a recovery of the proper way to practice the New Testament priesthood which was revealed to the apostles by the Holy Spirit.
+This is revealed in Acts to be a matter of cherishing, nourishing and perfecting the believers in the homes.

 ## Biblical Basis